How long does a hip prosthesis last?

 • periprosthetic fractures

-❌ "The prosthesis is wearing out inside me like a shoe."
+❌ “The prosthesis wears out in me like a shoe.”

 → No. Modern hip prostheses have extremely low wear.